MaxWassarman/bayesian_woba_proj/README.md

 # Bayesian wOBA Projection Model
 A Bayesian hierarchical model for projecting batter performance.

 This project was developed for a private reading class in Bayesian data analysis.
-It implements a projection system that combines traditional sabermetric methods (Marcel projections) with modern Bayesian modeling techniques to predict batter wOBA (weighted On-Base Average).
+It implements a projection system that combines traditional sabermetric methods (Marcel projections) with Bayesian modeling techniques to predict batter wOBA (weighted On-Base Average).

 All plots and results are included in the pdf and csv.